Together in Christ: 'Beyond Being Religious' — James 1:26-27

 Today's Prayer

-O, dear Father, and almighty God, please forgive me.
+O, dear Father and almighty God, please forgive me.
 I find myself abusing others through my words, dishonoring You with my words, growing callous toward those who are vulnerable and in need, and letting the ways of the world cloud my heart and taint my character.
-I know You forgive me as I confess, and I commit to using these three simple tests to do a character check on myself.
+I know You forgive me as I confess, and I commit to using these three clear tests to regularly do a character check on myself.
 I want to grow in righteous character, gracious compassion, and faithful love-based justice so my life and spirituality more clearly reflect Who You are to me and what You want me to be.
-Thank you, in the name of Christ Jesus.
+Thank You, in the name of Christ Jesus.
 Amen.

 Related Scripture Readings